titandino/seattle-301n5/class-01-responsive-mobile-first/portfolio-assignment/README.md

 ## Technical Requirements and Grading Rubric
 - Use good Object Oriented code: Create a constructor function for projects that contains properties appropriate for a portfolio project.
 - Leave as little in the `window` (global) namespace as possible: attach functions to objects, etc.
-->???? strict mode
+- Use strict mode in all .js files.
-->????
-When you have finished your wireframes and data model, present them to the instructors for approval.
+- When you have finished your wireframes and data model, present them to the instructors for approval.
-->????
-CSS reset?
+- Include a CSS reset
-->???? hamburger menu
+- The nav menu should be hidden by default in mobile mode and should display when the user clicks the hamburger icon.
 - Be sure to use proper `viewport` settings.
 - Use mobile-first design principles when adding CSS.
 - Add new styles in any media queries as needed to make the page look good on desktop screens.